jschultz299/baxter_files/README.md

     - baxter_tools
 - baxter.sh

 To do this easily, clone this repo into fresh catkin_ws and rename to src.
+Then, move baxter.sh and .bashrc.